-Isoprenoid pathway produces various metabolites that are essential for diverse cellular functions such as cholesterol involved in membrane structure, dolichol involved in protein glycosylation, and ubiquinone, which participates in mitochondrial electron transport.
-It is also a membrane antioxidant and digoxin, and an inhibitor of Na^+-K^+ ATPase produced by the hypothalamus.
-A deficiency of ubiquinone has been documented in Parkinson's disease, epilepsy, schizophrenia and multiple sclerosis.
-Increased levels of EDLA (endogenous digoxin-like activity) have been reported in epilepsy, bipolar mood disorder, vasculitis and syndrome X. Altered levels of dolichol have been observed in Alzheimer's disease.
+The isoprenoid pathway produces various metabolites that are essential for diverse cellular functions - cholesterol involved in membrane structure, dolichol protein glycosylation, ubiquinone involved in which participates in mitochondrial electron transport and is a membrane antioxidant and digoxin, an inhibitor of Na+-K+ ATPase produced by the hypothalamus.
+Deficiency of documented in Parkinson's ubiquinone has been disease. epilepsy. schizophrenia and multiple sclerosis.
+Increased levels of EDLA (endogenous digoxin like activity) have been reported in epilepsy, bipolar mood disorder, vasculitis and syndrome X. Altered levels of dolichol have been observed in Alzheimer's disease.